 Dell BIOS contains an improper input validation vulnerability.
 A local authenticated malicious user may potentially exploit this vulnerability by using an SMI to gain arbitrary code execution in SMRAM.

 Magento Commerce versions 2.4.2 (and earlier), 2.4.2-p1 (and earlier) and 2.3.7 (and earlier) are affected by an improper input validation vulnerability.
-An attacker with admin privileges could upload a specially crafted file in the 'pub/media` directory could lead to remote code execution.
+An attacker with admin privileges could make a crafted request to the Adobe Stock API to achieve remote code execution.

 Dell BIOS contains an improper input validation vulnerability.
 A local authenticated malicious user may potentially exploit this vulnerability by using an SMI to gain arbitrary code execution in SMRAM.